stefanprodan/k8s-scw-baremetal/README.md

 This will do the following:

 * reserves public IPs for each server
-* provisions three bare-metal servers with Ubuntu 16.04.1 LTS
+* provisions three bare-metal servers with Ubuntu 16.04.1 LTS (the size of the `master` and the `worker` may be different but must remain in the same type of architecture)
 * connects to the master server via SSH and installs Docker CE and kubeadm armhf apt packages
 * runs kubeadm init on the master server and configures kubectl
 * downloads the kubectl admin config file on your local machine and replaces the private IP with the public one